Maria, Queen of Sicily: Unrest during the Vicars' Reign

 Starting in 1377, the Kingdom of Sicily was ruled by four Vicars: Artale I Alagona, Count of Mistretta, Francesco II Ventimiglia, Count of Geraci, Manfredi III Chiaramonte, Count of Modica, and Guglielmo Peralta, Count of Caltabellotta.
 The composition of the College of Vicars was intended to include a parity of exponents of the "Sicilian" and "Aragonese" parties.
 However, the four men ruled effectively in their separate baronial lands alone.
 In 1379, Queen Maria was kidnapped by Guglielmo Raimondo III of Moncada, Marquis of Malta and Gozzo, a Sicilian nobleman and member of the Aragonese House of Montcada, who had been specifically excluded from the government by Alagona.
 Moncada intended to prevent Maria's planned marriage to Giangaleazzo Visconti, Duke of Milan, and held her for two years first at Augusta, then at Licata.
 Moncada's actions had been approved by Maria's grandfather, King Peter IV of Aragon, but naturally provoked opposition, particularly by his rivals Alagona and Chiaramonte, who proceeded to attack Moncada's fortresses.
 In 1381, Moncada turned Maria over to the envoys of Peter IV, and in 1382 she was rescued from the advancing forces of Chiaramonte by an Aragonese fleet; she was taken first to Sardinia, then, in 1384, to Aragon, where she was married to her cousin Martin of Aragon in 1390.

 Co-reign with Martin the Younger

 In 1392 Maria and Martin returned with a military force and defeated the opposing barons, ruling jointly until Maria's death in 1401.
-At that time, Martin repudiated the Treaty of Villeneuve (1372) and ruled Sicily alone.
+At that time, Martin repudiated the Treaty of Villeneuve (1372) and ruled Sicily independently of Naples.
 She also survived their only son, Peter (1398–1400).
 The kingdom remained without a crown prince and this caused a succession crisis for Martin, who ruled by right of his wife.
 Frederick the Simple had named his illegitimate son, Guglielmo, Count of Malta, as heir presumptive in the case of the extinction of his daughter's line.
 Guglielmo had died in c.
 1380, but he had a daughter, Giovanna, wife of the Sicilian nobleman Pietro di Gioeni.
 She, however, cannot have contested her uncle's claim since Martin continued to rule unopposed until his death.

 Maria of Sicily died at Lentini in 1401.